ChrisJabb21/ChrisJabb21/README.md

 -->

 I am a Java Full Stack Web Developer from Pittsburgh PA, that found my way into web development during college.
-My educational background is my Masters of Science in Cybersecurity with a bachelors in Liberal Arts (concentration: Bioinformatics with a minor in Computer Science).
+My educational background is my Masters of Science in Cybersecurity with a bachelors in Liberal Arts (concentration: Bioinformatics) with a minor in Computer Science.